afra-muhammad/LCA_Monte_carlo/README.md

 # LCA_Monte_carlo
 ## Monte Carlo Simulation of Shower Carbon Emissions

-This project uses Monte Carlo simulation to estimate carbon emissions from household showers.
+This project uses Monte Carlo simulation to estimate carbon emissions from showers.
 It models uncertainty in shower duration, heating systems, and water treatment sources to provide a realistic distribution of CO₂ emissions.

 ## Project Structure
 This project is divided into severak folders, each cointaining a specific set of resources related to different phases of project.